Ada-Developers-Academy/core-unit-2/more-flask-queries/nested-routes-in-flask.md

     books_response = []
 ```

 How do we access the `books` from the `author` record and add them to our response body?
-Try puzzling this out yourself with trial and error, as well as your search engine, then check out our solution below. _Hint: Print statements are your friend._
+Try puzzling this out yourself with trial and error, as well as your search engine, then check out our solution below. _Hint: `print` statements will still appear in the terminal output, so they can be helpful to use during our investigation._

 <br/>